Josh-Wickens/djangos-restaurant/README.md

 - Background picture was selected to give the user an automatic feel that they were on a restaurant site as you can clearly identify the table with bread and plant on it.
 It also give the website a brighter and lighter look/feel to it for the user.

 ### Nav Bar
 - The nav bar provides the user with a way of navigating the website.
 Identifying which pages are clickable is made clear to the user with the change of colour when hovered.
-The nav bar stays at the top of the website so that no matter which page they are on, it will always be the first object in view.
+The nav bar stays at the top of the website so that no matter which page they are on, it will always be the first element in view.
 Nav bar also contains the website logo which is also clickable to access the home page.
-The nav bar has also been given a darker colour so that it stands out over the lighter background so that users can easily identify where the nav bar is when entering anypage.
+The nav bar has also been given a darker colour so that it stands out over the lighter background so that users can easily identify where the nav bar is when entering any page.
 If the user isn't logged in, then the my bookings page will be replaced with a log in and register option in the nav bar.
 This prevents the user from accessing a blank my bookings page as bookings can only be made by users who are logged in.
 If the user is logged in, then the login and register pages are replaced by my bookings and log out navbar options.

 ![Image of nav bar](https://res.cloudinary.com/wickster/image/upload/v1667162614/navbar-ss_tzg6fi.png)